Vietnam.vn - Nền tảng quảng bá Việt Nam

 This means sea levels will rise faster and submerge densely populated areas.

-With the new model taking into account the rise of Antarctica, if we keep warming to a low level, sea levels will rise by about 1.7 m by 2500.
+With the new model that takes into account the rise of Antarctica, if we keep warming to a low level, sea level rise would be about 1.7 m by 2500.

 But this figure will increase to 19.5 m if global warming continues at the current rate.